 1. An MBS session is established as described in 3GPP TS 23.247 [15] (either a multicast or a broadcast session), and associated with a certain active MC group for group communication purposes.
 In the case of a multicast MBS session, the MC service clients have already joined the session.

 2. In case that updating only the MBS service area and/or the multicast MBS session activity status are needed to be updated: the MC service server sends an MBS session update request as described in 3GPP TS 23.247 [15] either directly to the MB-SMF or indirectly via NEF/MBSF, along with the MBS session ID, the updated MBS service area and/or session activity status.
+In case of multi carrier support for broadcast MBS sessions, the MC service server may update the MBS FSI ID associated with a certain broadcast MBS session.

 NOTE 1: the updated service area information is required for local MBS and for broadcast MBS services.

 3. Based on the needed requirements, the corresponding MBS session is accordingly modified, as described in 3GPP TS 23.247 [15] .